meganz/MEGAcmd/contrib/docs/WEBDAV.md

 ## HTTPS

 Files in MEGA are encrypted, but you should bear in mind that the HTTP webdav server offers your files unencrypted. \
-If you wish to add authenticity to your webdav server and integrity & privacy of the data trasnfered to/from the clients, you can secure it with [TLS](https://wikipedia.org/wiki/Transport_Layer_Security).
+If you wish to add authenticity to your webdav server and integrity & privacy of the data transfered to/from the clients, you can secure it with [TLS](https://wikipedia.org/wiki/Transport_Layer_Security).
 You just need to pass `--tls` and the paths* to your certificate and key files (in PEM format):